onikw/Retro-NIXIE-IN12-clock/README.md

 For PCB assembly you should follow GreatScott's instrucions, however I've changed RTC module from DS1307 to more accurate **DS3231**

 Instead of using more expensive Nixie IN-14, I've used **Nixie IN-12** tubes.
+Wiring of the tubes is similar but very annoying due to a need solder a cable between lamp's output and original IN-14's spot on pcb.

 I've added a button for easy time setting.
 You are setting the blinking digit by shor-pressing and moving to another digit by long-pressing.
 First hours than minutes and seconds are automaticly set to 0.